-4.)
+6.)
 OTHER IMPROVEMENTS - Summer Adventure Park projects

-- Add one new Mountain Biking trail in the South Peak Adventure Park area.
+- Complete a Mountain Bike trail in the South Peak Adventure Park area.

 Projects previously approved by the NH-Department of Resources and Economic Development in previous Annual Operating Plans:

 SKI TRAIL IMPROVEMENTS

 - Construction of a new ski trail to the west of the Upper Ridge trail. - Widen a section of Billy Goat trail (renamed Pipeline). - Construct a new ski trail from the summit of North Peak to the base of the Sunbowl area.